tangentyh/notes-of-tan/javaNotes.md

 1. proxies
    - usage — at runtime, create new classes that implement given interfaces, with a method invocation handler
    - proxy class definition
-     - runtime defined name — proxy objects belong to classes defined at runtime with names such as `$Proxy0`
+     - runtime defined class — proxy objects are of classes defined at runtime with names such as `$Proxy0`
      - modifiers and inheritance — all proxies are `public final` and extends `Proxy`
-     - singleton — only one proxy class for a particular class loader and ordered set of interfaces
+     - cached — only one proxy class for a particular class loader and ordered set of interfaces
      - package — default package if given interfaces all public, else belongs to the package of given non-public interfaces
    - proxying — all proxy classes override the `toString()`, `equals()`, and `hashCode()`, and given interface methods with `InvocationHandler::invoke`
      - other methods in `Object` are untouched

-1. `Interface java.lang.reflect.InvocationHandler` — invocation handlers
+1. `interface java.lang.reflect.InvocationHandler` — invocation handlers
    - `public Object invoke(Object proxy, Method method, Object[] args) throws Throwable`
    - additional data is stored in the invocation handler